tulibraries/cob_datapipeline/README.md

 - **ALMASFTP_USER**: The user that with `ALMASFTP_PASSWD` will access the SFTP Host for the Alma instance (sandbox or production) used by these workflows.
 This is the SFTP box that has Alma bibliographic data dumps for full indexing to the designated `BLACKLIGHT_CORE_NAME` in Solr.
 - **ALMA_OAI_ENDPOINT**: The ALMA bibliographic data changeset OAI endpoint accessed for indexing partial updates to the designated `BLACKLIGHT_CORE_NAME` in Solr.
 - **BLACKLIGHT_CORE_NAME**: This should be the Solr collection / core name you want to index records into as part of your environment TUL COB DAGs work.
-- **almafullreindex_inprogress**: Flag variable to indicate whether or not a Alma bibliographic full index is in progress.
 - **almaoai_last_num_oai_delete_recs**: The number of bibliographic records successfully processed for deleting from the index in the last partial index.
 - **almaoai_last_num_oai_update_recs**: The number of bibliographic records successfully processed for updating or creation in the last partial index.
 - **traject_num_rejected**: The number of bibliographic records reject by the Traject indexing process during a partial indexing process.